-This course provides an overview of the history of immigration (voluntary and involuntary) in the United States and examines the factors that led people from Europe, Asia, Africa, Latin America, and other parts of the world to migrate to the U.S. The course will also examine and compare the experience of the various groups once they are in the United States.
-(Previously HIS 108)
+This course provides an overview of the history of immigration (voluntary and involuntary) in the United States and examines the factors that led people from Europe, Asia, Africa, Latin America, and other parts of the world to migrate to the U.S. The course also examines and compares the experience of the various groups once they are in the United States.